Philosophy of Science and Research Methods (MEE125)

 Assignment

-The course is common for several Master's programmes at the Department of Media and Social Sciences.
+The course is mandatory for several Master's programmes at the Department of Media and Social Sciences and is taught in English.
 Students in English-language programmes will submit all work in English.
 Students in Norwegian-language programmes may choose to submit their work in either English or a Scandinavian language.

 Course teacher(s)